Underwriting Syndicate Activities

 • The Selected Dealers' Agreement is signed by selling-group dealers, who bear NO inventory risk and earn only the concession (no underwriting fee, no management fee).

-• The lead manager is also a syndicate member; lead status adds fees and duties but does not exempt it from underwriting liability.
+• The lead manager allocates the issue, sets price, signs the underwriting agreement, and runs stabilization; lead status adds fees and duties but does not exempt it from underwriting liability.

-• Lock-ups are private contracts, NOT SEC mandates; the SEC only requires that lock-up terms be disclosed in the prospectus.
-Standard initial-public-offering (IPO) lock-up is 180 days.
+• Issuer lock-ups bar new share issuance; shareholder lock-ups bar officers, directors, founders, and pre-IPO holders from selling existing shares.
+Both are private contracts, NOT SEC mandates; the SEC only requires terms be disclosed in the prospectus.
+Typical IPO shareholder lock-up is 180 days, but the agreement sets the actual term.

-• The underwriter holds the right to grant an early lock-up waiver, not the issuer or the holders.
+• The underwriter typically holds the right to grant an early lock-up waiver, not the issuer or the holders; it is an agreement term, not a fixed rule.

-• Regulation M restricts distribution participants (underwriters, prospective underwriters, broker-dealers, selling group) and, in a parallel restriction, issuers and selling shareholders; only distribution participants get the actively-traded exception.
+• Regulation M restricts distribution participants and, in parallel, issuers and selling shareholders; only distribution participants get the actively-traded exception.
+The restricted period ends when a participant completes participation (fully distributed AND stabilization/trading restrictions terminated, not just settled).

 • The FINRA selling-agreement disclosure rule requires every AAU and Selected Dealers' Agreement to state the public offering price (POP) (or a formula) and the concession terms, in writing, between dealers (NOT to the public investor).